oracle/pgql-lang/pages/pgql-1.1-spec.md

 A path pattern describes a partial topology of the subgraph pattern, i.e. vertices and edges in the pattern.

-There can be multiple path patterns in the `WHERE` clause of a PGQL query.
+There can be multiple path patterns in the `MATCH` clause of a PGQL query.
 Semantically, all constraints are conjunctive – that is, each matched result should satisfy every constraint in the `MATCH` clause.

 ## Topology Constraints